 SIGNIFICANCE OF ELEVATED COBALAMIN (VITAMIN B12) LEVELS IN BLOOD

-Even in kidney dialysis patients with polyneuropathy, high levels of B12 incur no side effects.
-In Japan, such patients received 5,000µg of B12 three times a week for half a year.
-Because of their bad renal clearance, the B12 remained in the blood, and levels rose from an average of 422 pmol/L to 54 000 pmol/L. No side effects were recorded.
+What about those with kidney issues?
+There’s a study from Japan, where kidney dialysis patients with polyneuropathy received 5,000 µg of B12 three times a week for half a year.
+Because of poor renal clearance, the B12 remained in the blood, and levels rose from an average of 422 pmol/L to 54,000 pmol/L. No side effects were recorded.

 Our Point

-If you supplement, you’re going to have high levels of vitamin B12 around the clock.
-Don’t worry about it.
+If you supplement, you’re going to have high levels of B12 around the clock.
+There is no need to worry about it.
 It is harmless.
-Drink enough water, and any excess of B12 will flush out of your system through the urine, within a matter of hours.
+Drink enough water, and most of the excess B12 will flush out of your system through the urine within a matter of hours.

-If, however, you do not supplement and still show elevated B12, then do the necessary tests to see what underlying disease is causing this.
+However, if you don’t supplement and still show high B12 levels, then do the necessary tests to see what underlying disease is causing the high levels.
 Treat the disease, and you’ll naturally treat the elevated B12.
-All in all, don’t worry about how to reduce B12 levels, but instead worry about how to fix whatever disease is causing it to be elevated.
+In other words, focus on treating the underlying disease rather than on how to reduce B12 levels, which are just a symptom.